Goals for Life

 Throughout those years, Ogunbamise felt his education—listening to professors, formulating answers based on what they said—was too “restricted.”
 His thoughts eventually returned to St. John’s, and the study of works by those who helped shape Western civilization.

 “I was mainly intrigued by freedom,” he says.

 In 2014, Ogunbamise applied to St. John’s for the second time.
 This time, he enrolled.

-Burke remembers Ogunbamise showing up to the Student Activities Center (SAC) as a freshman.
+Burke remembers Ogunbamise showing up to the Student Activity Center (SAC) as a freshman.
 He was looking for job, she says, and wanted to be part of the fitness community at the college.
 Ogunbamise landed the job and worked at the SAC for the next four years; he was a student-worker supervisor for the final three.

 During that time, Ogunbamise excelled in intramural sports, from soccer to volleyball.
 He was the only student on the Santa Fe campus this year who earned enough points in intramural sports to receive a blazer.

 On the pitch, Ogunbamise played primarily as a midfielder.
 He notched a few goals, but mainly assisted his high-scoring teammates.
 His team, the Geometers, won the intramural team tournament this spring.